backbencher00/SOLID-Design-principles/README.md

 ## L : Liskov Substitution Principle
 Defination :

-)bjects of a derived class should be able to replace objects of the base class without affecting the correctness of the program
+Objects of a derived class should be able to replace objects of the base class without affecting the correctness of the program
 ```
 class Shape {
     // Common properties and methods for all shapes